-At mid-campaign significant differences between the pilot and comparison areas emerged for some attitudes.
-Significantly more pilot than comparison survey respondents perceived moderate to great risk of harm from regular marijuana use and agreed with the statement "using marijuana limits a person's ability to have memorable experiences" (41% and 32%, respectively, for both).
-These results suggest a favorable campaign effect but should be interpreted with caution because change between baseline and mid-campaign was not statistically significant for either group.
+At evaluation end significant differences between the pilot and comparison areas emerged for some attitudes.
+Significantly more pilot than comparison youth and young adult survey respondents perceived moderate to great risk of harm from regular marijuana use and agreed with the statement "using marijuana limits a person's ability to have memorable experiences" (39% vs. 33%, respectively, for both attitudes).
+In addition, significantly more pilot than comparison respondents believed that using marijuana might encourage those who look up to them to use marijuana (44% and 38%, respectively).
+These results suggest a favorable campaign effect but should be interpreted with caution because change between baseline and evaluation end was not statistically significant for the pilot group.